10-Minute Meal: Greens + Tuna + Shallot Vinaigrette

 - 2 pinches salt

 - 1/3 cup extra virgin olive oil, plus more to taste

 In a small bowl, combine the shallots, vinegar, salt, and sugar.
 Let stand for 10 to 15 minutes.
 Whisk in olive oil.
 Taste.
 Adjust seasoning with more salt if necessary or more oil for a little less bite.
 Store in a glass jar.
 Shake well before using.

 Use this recipe as a guide.
 I find the shallot vinaigrette (recipe above) to be the dressing I turn to over and over again, but use any dressing you like.
-My CSA has been abounding with greens, scallions, radishes, turnips, and herbs, and I've been chopping them all up and throwing them in a bowl with the shallot vinaigrette and a jar of tuna.
+My CSA has been abounding with greens, scallions, radishes, turnips, and herbs, and I’ve been chopping them all up and throwing them in a bowl with an avocado, the shallot vinaigrette, and a jar of tuna.
 As I noted above, I really like the Toninno tuna, which is pricey, but very tasty.

 - radishes, thinly sliced

 - turnips, thinly sliced

 - snow peas, snap peas, or celery, membrane removed (see video), thinly sliced

 - 1 jar of tuna (6.7 oz), see notes above, drained